sendmebits/homelab-scripts/README.md

 ### 🛠️ General Scripts
 These scripts are versatile and can be used on any Linux system, including Proxmox hosts.
 Useful for a variety of common tasks.

+- `general/check_images.py`: Scans docker compose files and checks running containers for available updates.
+- `general/cleanup.sh`: General Linux cleanup script for Debian/Ubuntu that performs comprehensive system cleanup.
+- `general/disk-health.sh`: Checks the health of specified disks using SMART data and logs errors or sends alerts.
+- `general/disk-host-full.sh`: Checks if disks are reaching a specified usage threshold and sends an email alert.

 ### 📦 LXC Scripts
 Scripts specifically designed for use within Proxmox LXC containers.
 Configuring, managing, and automating tasks inside containers.

+- `lxc/lxc-post-install.sh`: Post install script for Proxmox LXC's to automatically apply customizations after deployment.

 ### 🖥️ Proxmox Scripts
 These scripts are tailored for Proxmox VE hosts.
 While some may work in other environments with minor tweaks, they’re primarily focused on Proxmox-specific use cases.

+- `proxmox/disk-lxc-full.sh`: Checks all running LXC containers to ensure their disks aren't critically full.
+- `proxmox/disk-lxc-warning.sh`: Checks all running LXC containers to ensure their disks aren't getting full.
+- `proxmox/disk-lxk-trim.sh`: Performs a disk trim operation for all LXC containers to reclaim unused space.
+- `proxmox/pve_backup.sh`: Backs up PVE config data and key scripts to the backup directory.

 ---